nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ![](images/startDefaultOne.png)

 ### Starting a custom timer: `start`
-Start a custom study timer.
+Need something else rather than what is provided by our default timers?
+You can start your own custom timer to suit your own needs.

-- Start a custom timer suited to your specific needs
+- Start a custom timer with `DURATION` set by you

 Format: `start /custom DURATION`